mononobi/imovie/README.md

 files and download movie details from internet.

 # Important
-this repository contains an old version of the app that backs to 6 years ago, and will no longer maintain by me, I'm working on a new version of this app in a new repository, the new app UI will be javascript based to be able to work on both linux and windows.
+this repository contains an old version of the app that backs to 2013, and it's no longer maintained by me, I'm working on a new version of this app in a new repository, the new app UI will be javascript based to be able to work on both linux and windows.